gy0857478/developer-test/README.md

 ## Definition of Done
 - An API with two endpoints
   1. `GET /api/users` - Get all users.
-    - There is no need to support anything other than getting the full list.
+     - There is no need to support anything other than getting the full list of users
      - `UserDto` provides all necessary fields for the frontend.
 It should not need anything added or removed and paging support is NOT required
   2. `GET /api/icons/<iconname>` - Get a PNG icon by name
 - Implement both `IUserService` and `IIconService` to access data from `Data/Users` and `Data/Icons` respectively.
 Use these with the endpoints definited above.
-- `User` and `Friend` "entities" are for deserialisation of JSON files in `Data/Users` directory
+- `User` and `Friend` "entities" are for deserialisation of JSON files in `Data/Users` directory.
+These are to simulate a very rudimentary database.

 ## Restrictions
 - Minimal API is recomended over using controllers to save time in implementation.
 However, feel free to use controllers if you want to.